Kom i gang

 8. Measure confirmed, rescheduled, cancelled, no-answer, and reclaimed-slot outcomes.

-Set up an AI phone agent for confirmations, calendar booking, routing, and structured follow-up.
+Set up an AI phone workflow for confirmations, calendar booking, routing, and structured follow-up.

 Newsletter